IsaccRojas/Engine/README.md

 is, until Executor::remove() is invoked with their ID as an argument, which can be called by killing the Script if `removeonkill` is set for its allocator mapping.

 Active Scripts can be controlled via the following API:

-enqueued via `enqueueExec(...)` and `enqueueKill(...)`, and the Executor can subsequently perform calls on the Script methods `init()`, `base()`, and `kill()` through calls to the methods `runExecQueue(unsigned)` and `runKillQueue(unsigned)`.
-The Executors do not own any memory; they simply take references to existing Scripts.
-This allows faster book-keeping and internal data management.
-A single Executor instance can also support multiple execution queues.
+- ``Executor::enqueueExec(int id, unsigned queue)`` - Enqueues Script corresponding to ID argument for execution, into the specified queue.
+- ``Executor::enqueueKill(int id)`` - Enqueues Script corresponding to ID argument to be killed.
+- ``Executor::runExecQueue(unsigned queue)`` - Executes all Scripts previously enqueued into the provided execution queue.
+- ``Executor::runKillQueue()`` - Kills all Scripts previously enqueued to be killed.

 **GLEnvs** represent a graphical environment.
 They simplify an interface to OpenGL constructs, including data buffers, Projection, View, and Transformation matrices, and texture data.
-GLEnvs can internally "generate" **Quads** via `genQuad(...)`, which the user can obtain references to and manipulate.
-These Quads are then used for rendering, done with the `draw()` command.
+GLEnvs can internally instantiate **Quads** via `GLEnv::genQuad()`, which the user can obtain references to and manipulate.
+These Quads can have their representative data written to the underlying OpenGL API via calls to ``update()`` methods either on the Quads or on the owning GLEnv instance.
-GLEnv instances own the Quads that they generate.
+Rendering can be performed with the `GLEnv::draw()` method.

 **PhysEnvs** represent a physical environment.
 They embody a physical space within which **Boxes** exist, which the PhysEnv can perform collision detection and other physics-related computations with.
-Boxes are "generated" via `genBox(...)`.
+PhysEnvs can internally instantiate Boxes via `genBox()`.
 In this call, Boxes can also be given a callback to be executed on collision.
-Detection is done on all existing and owned Boxes with `detectCollision()`.
+Detection is done on all owned Boxes with `detectCollision()`.

-### Managers

-**Managers** exist at each primary layer of the system, to provide the user with a simpler means of managing **Script**, **Entity**, and **Object** instances, as well as to correlate them with their corresponding controllers (**Executor**, **GLEnv**, and **PhysEnv** instances).

-Managers can be given an "allocator"; this is a function that allocates an instance of a Script, Entity, or Object on the heap and provides that address to the Manager.
-It must have the signature `Script* allocate(void)` (or a pointer to some subclass of Script as the return value).
-The Manager will own and manage the memory returned by this function.
-The user can also "bind" various flags to this function that will control what the Manager does upon invoking this method.

-The **ScriptManager** class specifies the following fields to bind to an allocator:

-The **EntityManager** subclass specifies the following additional fields:

-- `animation`: name of animation to give to AnimationState of spawned Entity, from provided Animation map (see below for more details).

-The **ObjectManager** subclass further specifies the following additional field:

-- `filter`: name of filter to give to FilterState of spawned Object, from provided Filter map (see below for more details).

-Note that an EntityManager can contain both Entities and Scripts.
-An ObjectManager can contain Objects, Entities and Scripts.
+**EntityExecutors** and **ObjectExecutors** facilitate the execution of the **Entity** and **Object** subtypes, respectively, by extending the Executor definition with subtype getters and additional fields to map to their added AllocatorInterfaces.

+### ProvidedTypes, Providers, and Receivers

+The **ProvidedType**, **Provider** and **Receiver** class templates are included in the library as extension of the **AllocatorInterface** mechanism.

 ### Animation Configuration